Managing Custom Data

 - Pipeline Activity Types - Track the various types of activities during the sales process.

-When utilizing tasks on projects, the following custom data entities are available:- Task Tags - Can be assigned to each task within a project.
+- Task Tags - Can be assigned to each task within a project.
 This allows you to define custom task attributes.
+See Tags above for more information.

 Task Categories